 Playing Mem 1: Play the memory with a PAR of the memory switch.
 The memory will start to play right after the memory switch is released.
-A tap of either the dit or dah lever will stop the message play.

 Recording Mem 1 and Menu: The Mem 1 menu can be entered by a PAH of the mem switch (alone) for 2 seconds.
 After 2 seconds the keyer will enter the menu (you'll hear a BE).